spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 Specifically, this routine performs the following operations:

 #.
-Extract parameter settings from input model and merge them with any user-provided values.
+Extract parameter settings from input model and merge them with any user-provided
-   See :ref:`outlier detection arguments <outlier_detection_step_args>` for the full list of parameters.
+   values.

-#.
-Convert input data, as needed, to make sure it is in a format that can be processed.
+   * See :ref:`outlier detection arguments <outlier_detection_step_args>` for

-   * A :py:class:`~romancal.datamodels.ModelContainer` serves as the basic format for all processing performed by this step, as each entry will be treated as an element of a stack of images to be processed to identify bad-pixels/cosmic-rays and other artifacts.
+     the full list of parameters.

 #.
 By default, resample all input images.